drxyu/signtalk/README.md

 ---

 <div align="center">
-  👋 Made with love for accessibility 🫰
+  👋 Built with love for accessibility 🫰
 </div>

 ---